-Cash and cash equivalents - These investments include cash deposits in investment funds, money market accounts, and other short-term, highly liquid investments.
-They are priced using independent market prices in the primary trading market and are classified as Level 1.

-Annuities - These investments, associated with the University's deferred compensation plan, include both variable- and fixed-rate annuities.
+- Cash and cash equivalents These investments include cash deposits in investment funds, money market accounts, and other short-term, highly liquid investments.
+They are priced using independent market prices in the primary trading market and are classified as Level 1. - Annuities These investments, associated with the University's deferred compensation plan, include both variable- and fixed-rate annuities.
 Level 2 assets are not publicly traded, but have established NAV or are based on quoted prices for similar assets.
-Level 3 assets are guaranteed fixed-annuity contracts issued by an insurance company.

-Balanced Funds - These investments, associated with the University's deferred compensation plan, are mutual funds which hold a mix of equity and fixed income investments.
-These publicly-traded funds are categorized as Level 1.

-Fixed income - These investments generally include asset-backed securities, convertible bonds, corporate debt, investment funds with fixed income portfolios, federal and municipal bonds, and U.S. Treasury notes.
+Level 3 assets are guaranteed fixed-annuity contracts issued by an insurance company. - Balanced Funds These investments, associated with the University's deferred compensation plan, are mutual funds which hold a mix of equity and fixed income investments.
+These publicly-traded funds are categorized as Level 1. - Fixed income These investments generally include asset-backed securities, convertible bonds, corporate debt, investment funds with fixed income portfolios, federal and municipal bonds, and U.S. Treasury notes.
 These assets are primarily valued using market prices, such as broker quotes, for the same or similar instruments.
 Securities in this category that trade in less active markets and are redeemable in the near term are typically categorized as Level 2.
-The fair value of fixed income investment funds not publicly traded has been estimated using the NAV of the funds which are calculated by the investment manager, and excluded from fair value leveling.

-Global equity - These investments generally include separately held accounts, shares in commingled funds, and global equity holdings.
+The fair value of fixed income investment funds not publicly traded has been estimated using the NAV of the funds which are calculated by the investment manager, and excluded from fair value leveling. - Global equity These investments generally include separately held accounts, shares in commingled funds, and global equity holdings.
 Securities traded on an active exchange are priced using unadjusted market quotes for identical assets and are classified as Level 1.
-The fair value of commingled funds has been estimated using the NAV of the funds which are calculated by the investment manager, and excluded from fair value leveling.

-Hedge funds - These investments generally include funds that invest in long and short positions, pursuing a diverse range of investment strategies.
+The fair value of commingled funds has been estimated using the NAV of the funds which are calculated by the investment manager, and excluded from fair value leveling. - Hedge funds These investments generally include funds that invest in long and short positions, pursuing a diverse range of investment strategies.
 These investments are typically funds structured in a fund of funds vehicle.
 The objective of the funds is to generate long-term capital appreciation.
-The fair value of these investments has been estimated using the NAV of the funds which are calculated by the investment manager, and excluded from fair value leveling.

-Private equity - These investments generally include limited partnerships that are not publicly traded and cannot be redeemed because the investments include restrictions that do not allow redemption through maturity.
+The fair value of these investments has been estimated using the NAV of the funds which are calculated by the investment manager, and excluded from fair value leveling. - Private equity These investments generally include limited partnerships that are not publicly traded and cannot be redeemed because the investments include restrictions that do not allow redemption through maturity.
 The fair values of these investments have been estimated using the NAV of the funds, which are calculated by the investment manager and are excluded from fair value leveling.
 The valuation policies adopted by the manager are reviewed for propriety, consistency, compliance, and completeness.
 For a small percentage of these investments, the manager reported NAV is prepared using non-U.S. GAAP, which may differ from fair value reported under U.S. GAAP.
 Where material differences are known to exist, management bases its measurements on fair value estimates obtained from the investment managers and/or third-party valuation advisors.
-Quantitative information about the significant unobservable inputs used in arriving at these fair value measurements and such changes could be material to the consolidated financial statements.
+Quantitative information about the significant unobservable inputs used in arriving at these fair value measurements is not readily available.
+Changes to these inputs may result in significant changes to the fair value measurement and such changes could be material to the consolidated financial statements.